Troubleshooting Nominatim Installations

 to get the full error message.

-Make sure you have the Postgres extensions hstore and postgis installed.
-See the installation instruction for a full list of required packages.
+Make sure you have the PostgreSQL extensions "hstore" and "postgis" installed.
+See the installation instructions for a full list of required packages.

 I forgot to delete the flatnodes file before starting an import.